 - Chicago State University is committed to keeping tuition rates affordable

-Graduates of the program will be able to sit for the national certification examination for the occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR®) and will be eligible to apply for licensure to practice in Illinois and many other states.
-A felony conviction may affect a graduate's ability to sit for the NBCOT examination and or attain a state license.
+Graduates of the program are eligible to sit for the national certification examination for the occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR®).
+In addition, Illinois and most other states require licencure to practice.
+State licenses are often based on the results of NBCOT's certification examination.
+A felony conviction may affect a graduate's ability to sit for the NBCOT examination and/or their ability to attain state licensure.

 Return to The College of Health Sciences